 The values of an output indicator for performance clearance should be calculated as the proportion of the expenditure paid for the associated outputs in the FY.
-This proportion is based on the estimated cost of the
+Therefore, partial outputs should be reported for partially completed operations.

 - In accordance with payment deadlines for direct payments, payments for those interventions should normally be made entirely within a single FY (including both advances and final payments).
 Therefore, the output reported should generally cover the full output (e.g. full area, LU etc.).
 If, nevertheless, the payment for an application related to a given calendar year is split over two financial years, only the output corresponding to the payment should be reported, which corresponds to the share of the payment, in that FY.
-For instance, if an intervention covers 100 hectares for which only a 90% payment is made in a given FY, only 90 hectares (100 hectares 0.9) should be reported in that FY. - For IACS1 Rural Development interventions, the payment for an output can be split over two FY, because the payment for a claim in FY N, can be made in FY N (advances) and N+1.
+For instance, if an intervention covers 100 hectares for which only a 90% payment is made in a given FY, only 90 hectares (100 hectares \ 0.9) should be reported in that FY. - For IACS Rural Development interventions, the payment for an output can be split over two FY, because the payment for a claim in FY N, can be made in FY N (advances) and N+1.
 If the payment for an output is split over two FYs, only a partial output should be reported, corresponding to the share of the payment, in the FY concerned.
 For instance, for 100 hectares for which only a 75% payment is made in the FY concerned, the MS should report 75 ha.
-(100 hectares 0.75). - For non-IACS Rural Development interventions, due to the nature of the operation, support may be paid in several instalments (advances excluded) and the period between payments may be longer than 1 year.
+(100 hectares \ 0.75). - For non-IACS Rural Development interventions, due to the nature of the operation, support may be paid in several instalments (advances excluded) and the period between payments may be longer than 1 year.
 Instalments are considered as proxies for the progress in the deliverable of the output.
 In this case, the output value reported should correspond to the share of the amount paid in the FY concerned in the committed amount.
-For example, for an instalment of 25% of the committed (or, depending on the operation, approved/contracted) amount, 0.25 of output should be reported. - For sectoral interventions, the output reported should cover the full output paid within the FY, which is the number of supported operational programmes in all sectors other than the wine and apiculture sectors (O.35), number of hectares, tonnes or actions in the Wine Sector (O.36) and number of beekeepers, beehives or actions in the Apiculture sector (O.37).
+For example, for an instalment of 25% of the committed (or, depending on the operation, approved/contracted) amount, 0.25 of output should be reported.